rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type GetVmAgentDeploymentSettingInput.
 - Returns AgentDeploymentSettings.
+### agentdeploymentsettings
+Get all agent deployment settings.

+- There is a single argument of type list of System.Strings.
+- Returns list of AgentDeploymentSettingsInfos.
 ### allowedorgadminoperations
 Returns privileges that are allowed to be asssigned to org admin roles.